tavern-rpg-suite/RPG-Vitals/README.md

 - 🛡️ **Equipment aware** — if the Equipment module is present, your weapon sets your attack and armor soaks part of incoming damage.
 - 🌍 **Bilingual (RU / EN)**; state is saved per chat.

+---
+## 🕯️ The Angel of the Last Hour

+When your health reaches zero, the chat doesn't simply end.
+An angel arrives — tsundere, of no fixed gender, faintly annoyed at having been called down for this — and asks five questions about the world your character lives in: its era, its customs, what the people of that time and place would take for granted.
+Two wrong answers are forgiven.
+Three are not.

+Win, and you are sent back with 20 health and a blessing, and the angel refuses to be thanked.
+Lose, and you get a card with your name on it and the offer of a new chat — the old one is never deleted, it is still there to read or pick up again.

+Once per chat.
+Death should cost something.

+Off by default; enable it in the Vitals settings, where you can also set how many recent messages the angel reads before writing its questions.
+If the model can't be reached, the angel brings its own riddles instead — the trial happens either way.

+---
 ## 📦 Install

 Copy the `RPG-Vitals` folder into: